HaimBendanan/Simple-Message-Box-Unity/README.md

 # Simple-Message-Box-Unity
-A simple message box for unity (IOS/Android/...).
+A message box for unity (IOS/Android/...).
 You can easily set the text, choose to have no buttons, or 2 buttons with custom labels.
 The background around the textbox is automatically blurred.
 You can easily suply actions for 'On Yes' , 'On No' or 'On out of textBox' clicked.
 You can easily change the background of the box, the buttons, the fonts etc'.
 Be aware that you should not prompt more than one message at the same time.